-Malta Blockchain Summit reserves the right to change the terms, conditions, and notices under which the Malta Blockchain Summit Website is offered, including but not limited to the charges associated with the use of the Malta Blockchain Summit Website.
+Malta AI & Blockchain Summit reserves the right to change the terms, conditions, and notices under which the Malta Blockchain Summit Website is offered, including but not limited to the charges associated with the use of the Malta Blockchain Summit Website.

 LINKS TO THIRD PARTY SITES